-All pupils identified as presenting risk should have a Behaviour Support Plan/Risk Assessment.
-This plan gives details of strategies found to be effective for de-escalation and details of triggers.
-The plan is shared with pupils and parents.
+All pupils identified as presenting risk have a Risk Assessment.
+This gives details of information about the individual including their needs and identified/potential triggers as well as strategies found to be effective for de-escalation and details of triggers.
+Risk Assessments are reviewed every 6 weeks and shared with all adults as appropriate.